MariSayo/MariSayo/README.md

 - 🤔 I’m looking for help with: **discussion about what the greatest User needs currently are**
 - 💬 Ask me about: **The role and importance of the User in any software project**
 - ⚡ Fun fact: **Formerly worked as a Specialist Notetaker meaning accessibility is my focus**

+  **<h3 align="left">Hobbies</h3>**

+  - Beyond coding, I'm interested in indie gaming, pestering Chatgpt for fun cooking recipes to make with left over food and watching disaster movies..
+Feel  free to check out my repositories and connect with me!</h3>

  **<h3 align="left">Skills</h3>**